Roadie Seller

 Prototype & Iterations

-The wireframe evaluation indicated that the product workflow works well for users, so we decided to spend more time in designing the visuals and enhancing information hierarchy.
+The wireframe evaluation indicated that the basic workflow works well for users, so we decided to spend more time in designing the UI and enhancing information hierarchy.
 We made 3 fidelity levels prototype and conducted 5 UX evaluations to validate the design with UX professionals and stakeholders.
 Based on their feedback, we iterated the design to improve UI and user experience.

 Wireframe to Low-fi